gypsydave5/gypsydave5.github.io/posts/dc.md

 ... what is it?

-## `dc`, your friendly neighbourhood Reverse Polish Desk Calculator
+## `dc`, Your Friendly Neighbourhood Reverse Polish Desk Calculator

 `dc` is a _desk calculator_, as opposed to a _pocket_ calculator[^1] or a computer.
 In fact, when `dc` was first written there really weren't very many pocket